aplanos/angular-flex-picklist/README.md

 * angular-flex-picklist zero and higher _requires_ Angular 1.4.x or higher and it has been tested with Angular 1.4.7.

 ## Bootstrap Requirements
-* angular-flex-picklist _requires_ Bootstrap CSS version 3.x or higher
+* angular-flex-picklist zero and higher _requires_ Bootstrap CSS version 3.x or higher

 ## SimplePagination Requirements
-* angular-flex-picklist _requires_ ng-simplePagination version 1 or higher
+* angular-flex-picklist zero and higher _requires_ ng-simplePagination version 1 or higher

 ## Using angular-flex-picklist